Do you need a financial adviser?

 We are often the biggest detriment to our own returns.

 Emotion and financial decisions go hand in hand.
-Emotions can often affect our investing strategy and cause us to deviate from actions that are in our long-term best interest.
-Too often investors fall victim to the 24-hour news cycle, dialling into market volatility and adjusting their portfolios as they see fit.
+Emotions can often affect our investing strategy and cause us to deviate from actions that are in our best interest over the long term.
+Too often investors fall victim to the 24-hour news cycle, dialling into market volatility and last-minute adjusting their portfolios as they see fit.

-Our annual Mind the Gap 2024 study aims to examine the gap between investor results and reported total returns of a fund.
-The study found that the average dollar invested in US mutual funds and ETFs earned 6.3% per year over the 10 years to Dec 2023, which was 1.1% less than the average fund’s total return over the same period.
+Our annual Mind the Gap study aims to examine the gap between investor results and reported total returns of a fund.
+The study found that the average dollar invested in US mutual funds and ETFs earned 7% per year over the 10 years to Dec 2024.
+This was 1.2% less than the average fund’s total return (8.2%) over the same period.

-This returns gap stems from mistimed purchases and sales which are likely driven by emotionally irrational decisions.
+This returns gap likely stemmed from mistimed purchases and sales driven by irrational investor decisions.
 The pandemic was a particularly difficult time for investors as many incurred heavy timing costs in 2020 (leading to an even wider 2% gap that year).

-This is where a financial adviser comes in.
+This is where a financial adviser might help.

-Given the abundance of financial advice free and readily available on the internet, the value proposition of financial advisers is changing.
+Given the abundance of free advice available on the internet, the value proposition of formal advice is changing.

 Figure 3: Quantifying Vanguard Adviser’s Alpha.
 Source: Vanguard.
 2020.

-The report concluded that advisers could improve their client’s net returns by up to 3%, with the value add being in financial planning, discipline and guidance, rather than by trying to actively outperform the market.
+The report concluded that advisers could improve their client’s net returns by up to 3%, with the primary value proposition being in financial planning and discipline and guidance, rather than by trying to actively outperform the market.